pjakiela/ECON523/exercises/E5-TWFE.md

 further from the mean treatment intensity.
 Importantly, all observations with below mean treatment intensity are implicitly part of the comparison group.

-In practical terms, we've seen that the TWFE coefficient put negative weight on treated observations (i.e. country-years) where the residualized value of treatment (`treatment_resid`) is negative.
-So, the practical question is:  how often does this happen among obersvations with `treatment` equal to one?
+In practical terms, we've seen that the TWFE coefficient puts negative weight on treated observations (i.e. country-years) where the residualized value of treatment (`treatment_resid`) is negative.
+So, the practical question is:  how often does this happen among observations with `treatment` equal to one?
 Test this by summarizing the `treatment_resid` variable in the treatment group.
 What is the lowest value of `treatment_resid` that you observe in the treatment group?
 How many treated observations are there, and how many of them have values of `treatment_resid` that are less than zero?